Sikka Art & Design Festival: Expressing Creativity Through 250 Inspiring Workshops

-(MENAFN- Mid-East) The 12th edition of the Sikka Art and Design Festival, held under the patronage of Her Highness Sheikha Latifa bint Mohammed bin Rashid Al Maktoum, Chairperson of Dubai Culture and Arts Authority and Member of Dubai Council, promises a vast array of creative experiences for visitors.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 20 February 2024: The 12th edition of the Sikka Art and Design Festival, held under the patronage of Her Highness Sheikha Latifa bint Mohammed bin Rashid Al Maktoum, Chairperson of Dubai Culture and Arts Authority and Member of Dubai Council, promises a vast array of creative experiences for visitors.
 The festival will take place at the Al Shindagha Historic Neighbourhood from 23 February to 3 March 2024, with the participation of over 500 local, regional, and global creatives and artists.
 Dubai Culture aims to provide a sustainable creative environment that fosters the empowerment and support of talent, developing skills and enhancing abilities in artistic fields, thereby bolstering the strength of cultural and creative industries in Dubai.

 Dubai Culture will offer over 250 innovative workshops throughout the festival, themed ‘New Creativity, Same Path’ presented by a select group of artists, specialists, and supervisors to event visitors.
 These workshops will showcase various art forms and celebrate the wonders of music, design, culinary arts, and more.
 Among them is the ’Henna Mixing’ workshop, where Dr. Azra Khamissa will mix and make henna cones using organic ingredients including essential oils, while Fatima Elmheiri will lead the ‘Drawing Gemstones’ workshop, where the participants will learn about gemstones, and polishing techniques, and create artistic designs that highlight its beauty.
 The ‘Risopalooza’ workshop will shed light on the charm of riso printing and the aesthetics of collage.